FahimFaizi103/Bayesian_Linear_Regression/Python_codes/Read_Me.md

  - In this Jupyter notebook I provide a code for Linear regression using Sckikit-learn and Bayesian Linear regression from scratch.
- - You can carry out Bayesian Linear regression by either using th Python inbuilt function to sample from a multivariate Gaussian posterior or use Metropolis-Hastings MCMC, comment out appropriately.
+ - You can carry out Bayesian Linear regression by either using the Python inbuilt function to sample from a multivariate Gaussian posterior or use Metropolis-Hastings MCMC, comment out appropriately.